kirubarajan/blog/src/pages/games/index.md

 ## My Progress

 Here are the games I've finished (or played a substantial amount of) since returning back to Canada for social distancing.
 If you couldn't tell, I have a preference for well-crafted, single player experiences.
-Working through this backlog of games is ultimately what keeps me looking forward to each day - I try to finish around a video game a week (regardless of its length).
+Working through this backlog of games is what keeps me looking forward to each day - I try to finish around a video game a week (regardless of its length).

 1. *God of War*
 2. *DOOM Eternal*